 Sharad Ritu is one of the six Indian seasons during which the hot and humid weather begins to recede.
 It prevails during the months of ‘Ashwin’ and ‘Kartik’ as per the traditional Hindu calendar.
 Sharad Ritu is known as Autumn Season and in the Gregorian calendar it falls from mid-August- to mid-October.
 Sharad Ritu is the time to experience some of the prime Hindu festivals.

-Sharad Ritu 2017 was on September 21 Thursday
+Sharad Ritu 2021 is on October 07 Thursday

 Festivals observed during this season:

 Hindus celebrate some eminent festivals during Sharad Ritu, such as:

 - Navratri: Navratri is an auspicious Hindu observance for nine days that is dedicated to Goddess Durga.
 During this time, devotees worship the nine different forms of Goddess Shakti.
 Navratri begins on ‘Pratipada’ (1st day) during the ‘Shukla Paksha’ (the waxing phase of moon) and continues till the ‘Navami’ (9th day) of the Hindu month of ‘Ashwin’.
 The celebrations of Navratri are observed with great zeal and dedication in all parts of the country.